 Cardboard loom weaving is fun and easy, and kids will be amazed with the projects they can make using just a piece of cardboard and some yarn scraps.
 In this post, you’ll learn how to make a cardboard weaving loom, how to weave on it, and how to take your finished weaving project off the loom.

 Great Weaving Activity for Beginners

-The other day I taught the kids how to weave on a cardboard loom.
-They’ve shown a real interest in fibre crafts lately, so I’m introducing them to some of the classics that I loved when I was a kid.
+The other day I taught my daycare kids how to weave on a cardboard loom.
+They’ve shown a real interest in yarn crafts lately, so I’m introducing them to some of the classics that I loved when I was a kid.

 We’ve done a lot of lacing and weaving activities over the years but this was the hooligans’ first time weaving on an actual loom.
 They were surprised by how quick and easy it was to do and they were thrilled with the way their projects turned out.